SP-100

 SP-100 (Space reactor Prototype) was a U.S. research program for nuclear fission reactors usable as small fission power systems for spacecraft.
 It was started in 1983 by NASA, the US Department of Energy and other agencies.

-A reactor was developed with heat pipes transporting the heat to thermoelectric generators.
+A reactor was developed with heat pipes transporting the heat to thermoelectric generators which would generate 100 kilowatts of electric power, thus the name SP-100.
 It was cooled with lithium.

 The project never advanced to flight hardware and was terminated in 1994.